-Here are some vintage pictures of how nautical colors and sailor inspired designs have played a part in fashion from the 1920s to 1950s follow by a few outfit ideas to get you ready for spring, summer or a themed cruise vacation.
+Here are some vintage pictures of how nautical colors and sailor inspired designs have played a part in fashion from the 1920s to 1950s, followed by a few outfit ideas to get you ready for spring, summer, or a themed cruise vacation.

 1920s Sailor Clothing

-One of the most popular women’s sport clothes of the 1920s was the Middy top.
-It was a style directly copied from men’s official sailor uniforms but fitted for women.
-A loose white or blue pullover shirt with a blue red or neck tie scarf and distinctive sailor flap made up this new style for women (although little children had been wearing it for many years prior.)
+One of the most popular women’s sport clothes / casual outfits of the 1920s was the Middy top and skirt.
+It was a style directly copied from men’s official sailor uniforms, but fitted for women.
+A loose white or blue pullover shirt with a blue red or neck tie scarf and distinctive sailor flap made up this new style for women (although little children had been wearing it for many years prior).

 1930s Sailor Play Clothes

 The 1930s embraced nautical colors and patterns for sportwear even more than the 1920s.
 Navy blue and white were still the primary patterns, but red took on a bigger role.
 Instead of just an accent color, it was the primary color of pants/ beach pajamas/shorts/overalls, skirts and tops too.

 Instead of solid colors, clothes also came in stripes or nautical flag prints.
 Plain shirts and pants had Anchors and other nautical motifs embroidered on pockets and cuffs.